asankagp/asankagp.github.io/_posts/2018-10-17-uavgesture.md

     image: "/images/uavgesture.jpg"
 excerpt: "Gesture dataset"
 ---
-The dataset will be available soon.
+The dataset will be available soon !